elijahcshaw/librarysystem/readme.txt

 ------------------------------------------------------------------------------
 IMPORTANT - DO NOT COPY
 ------------------------------------------------------------------------------
-If you have found this project and it's similar to an in-class assignment you have been given - do not copy it.
+If you have found this project and it's similar to an class assignment you have been given - do not copy it.
 This assignment was a group-based design and partner-based implementation, meaning the spec was relatively vague in what the requirements were, and many of the coding decisions made here were choices